Special Interest Sessions

 Author of one of Isabella’s “horrid novels,” Francis Lathom was a shining success in his time.
 Yet his life story resembled one of his darkest Gothic plots.
 Banished from England, he disappeared for years to re-emerge in Philadelphia and later in a remote area of Scotland, where he died incognito.
 Lathom descendant Diana Roome unravels the mystery!

 Making the Museum: Celebrating Jane Austen’s House at 70!

 Jane Austen’s House first opened to the public 70 years ago, on 23 July 1949.
 Hear its Director, Mary Guyatt, speak about the strong characters, hard work, luck and determination that has gone in to preserving this unique place of ‘pilgrimage,’ since visited by over a million people from all around the world.

 “The Company of Clever, Well-Informed People”: Personal Reminiscences of JASNA’s First 40 Years

 Friday, Oct.
 4, 10:00–11:30 am

-The majority of the current JASNA members are unfamiliar with the first AGMs, the society’s founders (Henry Burke, Jack Grey, and Joan Austen-Leigh), and other original members.
-To celebrate the 40 th anniversary of JASNA, several of the earliest members will share stories and a slideshow about the beginnings of JASNA, moderated by Mary Gaither Marshall.
+The majority of current JASNA members are unfamiliar with the first AGMs, the society’s founders (Henry Burke, Jack Grey, and Joan Austen-Leigh), and other original members.
+Early JASNA members Juliet McMaster, Diana Birchall, and Conrad Harper will share stories and a slideshow about the beginnings of JASNA, moderated by Mary Gaither Marshall.